 Cross-platform: It is less costly and allows faster healthcare app development due to the single code base.
 Here, Xamarin, or the classic rivals React or Flutter, will come to the aid.
 With React, healthcare app development gets better productivity.

 Ongoing faster rendering and its data binding structuring enhance the code stability.
 Both React and Flutter allow for the same code-reusability for Android and iOS.
 Flutter's widget services and ease of development contribute to a better healthcare mobile app performance.

-Android: Kotlin is today prevalently used for Android development.
+Android: Kotlin is today prevalently used for Android healthcare mobile application development.
 It is lightweight and less cumbersome compared to Java.
 At the same time, it is fully compatible with Java Virtual Machine and allows us to use both frameworks for developing the app.

 Java: Today, Java is still considered to be the most popular language for Android apps, though it is mostly used to support previous versions of apps.
 It has a huge variety of built-in Java libraries to quickly and efficiently develop applications for the above-mentioned OS.

 IDEs: Android Studio and Android Developer Tools (ADT) are just great tools to develop Android apps.

 UI: For the user interface, it is commonly used Android UI and Jetpack Compose.

 iOS: Objective-C is an Apple-supported language used for building iOS applications.
 It offers object-oriented potential and a productive runtime environment.
 It is more stable and provides easier usage of private APIs.
 But because of its complexity, more developers prefer to use Swift.
 Swift provides a rapid development process and enables improved safety and performance, but it has poor interoperability with third-party tools and IDEs.
 That's why it is mostly used for supporting previous versions of apps.

 IDE: Most developers prefer Xcode, or, less often, Appcode IDE (powered by third-party.)